-Once all of the praise and thank you’s for a successful Halloween Parade and 5K race were finished, Emmaus Borough Council turned its thoughts to another Emmaus tradition – the borough Christmas tree lighting in Triangle Park.
+Once all of the praise and thank you’s for a successful and were finished, Emmaus Borough Council turned its thoughts to another Emmaus tradition – the in .

 Councilman Michael Waddell brought up the topic of the borough’s need of a Christmas tree donation at Monday night’s borough council meeting, describing the borough’s ideal Christmas tree.

 “It should be 30- to 35-feet tall,” he said, “with no flat spots.
 We are looking or a tree.
 If you have one on your property that’s that right size, contact Craig (Neely, the borough manager.)”